Schmiddo/torchpcl/README.md

 m.accuracy, m.completion, m.chamfer_distance, m.precision, m.recall, m.f1_score
 ```

-Points are processed in the input precision (float32 recommended); only
-the cumulative transformation and the small per-iteration solves are
+Points are processed in the input precision (float32 recommended); the cumulative transformation and per-iteration computations are float64.
-float64.
-The API mirrors `open3d.t.pipelines.registration.icp`
+The API mirrors `open3d.t.pipelines.registration.icp` semantics.
-semantics: hybrid correspondence search (nearest target point within
-`max_correspondence_distance`), Umeyama solve for point-to-point,
-linearized 6-DOF solve for point-to-plane, convergence on relative
-fitness/RMSE change.

-**Deviation from Open3D:** when no correspondences are found, Open3D
-resets the transformation to identity; torchpcl keeps the current
-transformation and returns `converged=False, fitness=0`.
+When no correspondences are found, Open3D resets the transformation to identity; torchpcl keeps the current transformation and returns `converged=False, fitness=0`.

 ## Development